joshmadakor1/Package-Delivery-Pathfinding-Algorithm/README.md

 ## WGUPS Routing Program

-This is a project specified by WGU to solve a package delivery routing problem, which is essentially the TSP problem.
-For my solution I implemented the 2-opt algorithm, which is a known solution to the TSP that runs in `O(n^2)`.
+This is a project specified by WGU to solve a package delivery routing problem, which is essentially the Traveling Salesman Problem with only a single starting node (out of 27).
+For my solution I implemented the nearest neighbor algorithm.

 ## Usage